sleepyOwl14/proximax-bc-docs/docs/guides/cross-chain-swaps/atomic-cross-chain-swap-between-sirius-chain-public-and-private-chain.md

 ---
-id: atomic-cross-chain-swap-between-NEM-public-and-private-chain
+id: atomic-cross-chain-swap-between-sirius-chain-public-and-private-chain
-title: Atomic cross-chain swap between NEM public and private chain
+title: Atomic cross-chain swap between Sirius-Chain public and private chain
 ---
 [Cross-chain swaps](../../built-in-features/cross-chain-swaps.md) enable trading tokens between different blockchains, without using an intermediary party in the process.

 This exchange of tokens will succeed atomically.
 If some of the actors do not agree, each of them will receive the locked tokens back after a determined amount of time.

-When talking about tokens in NEM, we are actually referring to [mosaics](../../built-in-features/mosaic.md).
-Catapult enables atomic swaps through [secret lock](../../built-in-features/cross-chain-swaps.md#secretlocktransaction) / [secret proof transaction](../../built-in-features/cross-chain-swaps.md#secretprooftransaction) mechanism.
+When talking about tokens in Sirius-Chain, we are actually referring to [mosaics](../../built-in-features/mosaic.md).
+Sirius-Chain enables atomic swaps through [secret lock](../../built-in-features/cross-chain-swaps.md#secretlocktransaction) / [secret proof transaction](../../built-in-features/cross-chain-swaps.md#secretprooftransaction) mechanism.

 ## Background

 Alice and Bob want to exchange **10 alice:token for 10 bob:token**.
-The problem is that they are not in the same blockchain: alice:token is defined in NEM public chain, whereas bob:token is only present in a private chain using catapult technology.
+The problem is that they are not in the same blockchain: alice:token is defined in Sirius public chain, whereas bob:token is only present in a private chain using Sirius-Chain technology.

 <div class=info>

 **Note**

 These two chain shares are SDK.
-You could implement atomic cross-chain swap between NEM public chain and other blockchains if they permit the secret lock/proof mechanism.
+You could implement atomic cross-chain swap between Sirius public chain and other blockchains if they permit the secret lock/proof mechanism.

 </div>